markcollinscope/React-Hooks-Typescript-UI-Boolean-Expression-Tree/README.md

 * Exp - Domain (nb: there is no 'application' strata in this app, it is too small.
 * utils - InfraStructure.
 * React, Typescript libs, etc - Platform.

+NB: 'extendExp.ts' was something of an afterthought - and was basically added to show how the whole application can be extended (in this case to add a new operator - '==' equivalence - without the modification of existing code. i.e. it follows the modern interpretation of the
+Open Closed Principle (OCP).
+Bottle of wine for the first person to point out what is wrong with 'extendExp.ts' as it stands, from a design perspective!

 ### CODE PARADIGMS USED.